teach-afp/www/input/lecture6.md

      localScope n v = local (Map.insert n v) ```

 * The interpreter is extended by simply adding cases for the two new constructs.
-(None of the old cases has to change.)
+(None of the old cases has to be changed.)

   ```haskell
    eval :: Expr -> Eval Value